 Several people have mentioned that they’d like to make to make patterns for sculptures that show animals in twisted or dynamic postures.
-Our cardboard patterns work really well in most circumstances, but there are times when cardboard just doesn’t want to cooperate.

 But the one benefit of the cat’s armature was that the legs and spine could be posed more easily in a dynamic posture.
 Cardboard doesn’t like to twist.

 To see how I would do these cats today (or any animal sculpture that has a pose with a twisted spine), watch the video above.
 And click here if you’d like to check out that post about making a poseable hand armature that I mentioned in the video.
 You can also use it for paws.

 If you try this idea for your next sculpture, I hope you’ll show it off in the comments below.
 And let me know what you think of this idea!